-- Our schools primarily serve a high-needs population from neighborhoods where access to high-quality education has historically been lacking.
-72% of our students qualify for free/reduced lunch.
-20% are classified as having special education needs.
-Our students are predominantly Hispanic (43%) and African-American (30%).
+Our schools primarily serve a high-needs population from neighborhoods where access to high-quality education has historically been lacking.
+77% of our students qualify for free/reduced lunch.
+21% classified as having special education needs.
+Our students are predominantly Hispanic (43%) and African-American (31%).

-- Our college acceptance rates are outstanding.
-94% of our 2013 graduates were accepted to college.
+College acceptances were very high among our graduates and approached our organizational goal of 100%.
+95% of our 2014 graduates were accepted to college.
 Almost half of our high schools had 100% college acceptance rates.

-- Our 2013 graduates will be attending a range of colleges including Cornell, Bard, Skidmore, American University, Hamilton, University of Southern California, NYU, Wheaton, Ithaca and Wesleyan, as well as many CUNY and SUNY schools, among others.
+Our 2014 graduates will be attending a range of colleges including Brandeis, Cornell, Dickinson, NYU, Skidmore, St. Lawrence, Vanderbilt, and Wheaton, as well as the full range of SUNY and CUNY schools, among others.

-- Our students produce high-quality work and real-world products.
+Our students produce high-quality work and real-world products.
 Our students are required to examine real-world problems that need real-world solutions.
 They must think critically and creatively, synthesize complex information, and find solutions to 21st-century problems.
-These solutions are reflected in the real-world products they create - like water quality analyses presented to local community boards, playground design concepts presented to architectural firms with city contracts, and public transportation proposals for MTA and public officials.
+These solutions are reflected in the real-world products they create - like water quality analyses presented to local and national elected officials, a published guide for new immigrants to help them transition to American culture, playground design concepts presented to architectural firms with city contracts, and public transportation proposals for MTA and public officials.

 "This Educational Leadership Award... really goes to NYC Outward Bound, which does truly extraordinary work in the field of education."

 -Governor Andrew M. Cuomo

 “NYC Outward Bound is…defying the lie, defying the myth, defying the stereotypes about what children can and cannot do.”

 —Arne Duncan, U.S. Secretary of Education